 Ninh Binh is home to more of the distinctive limestone mountains which dot Vietnam.
 With gentle flowing rivers sweeping through the landscape, Ninh Binh is just one more of the incredible places on this list of where to go in Vietnam.

 Along with the spectacular natural beauty, Ninh Binh is also a place where one can sneak a look at the more rural ways of life.
 Vietnam is a land which has fully embraced the 21st century, Ninh Binh is a window into its more rural past.

 Located only 100 kilometers from Hanoi, Ninh Binh is most definitely one of the places to visit in Vietnam.

 Last and by no means least, is Ho Chi Minh City, otherwise known as Saigon.
 Immortalized in the west because of the Vietnam war, Ho Chi Minh is the country’s largest city.

 When visiting Ho Chi Minh, the first thing that hits people is the sheer number of motorbikes.
 With 7.43 million registered motorbikes, yes MILLION, the streets of Ho Chi Minh are a sight to behold.

 With its mix of both modern and historic sites, Ho Chi Minh has activities to occupy all of its visitors.
 Some of the most notable being the Cu Chi tunnels and the Notre Dame cathedral.
 The cathedral being a remnant of the French Colonial period.

-Ho Chi Minh is also famous for its bustling shopping centres, tasty restaurants and vibrant nightlife.
+There are endless things to do in Ho Chi Minh, a city that’s famous for its bustling shopping centres, tasty restaurants and vibrant nightlife.
 The city is a perfect starting point to any trip in Vietnam.
 Or if you are starting your Vietnamese adventure in the north, the city is also a great final destination.